Jewish courtyard, Speyer

-The Jewish courtyard in Speyer (also known as the Speyer Jewry-Court), is an historic and archeological site located in the inner city of Speyer, Germany.
-Built in stages between 1104 (when the synagogue was consecrated) and the 14th century, the courtyard contains some of the oldest and best-preserved Jewish community buildings.
-Along with the other ShUM-cities of Worms and Mainz, Speyer was the hometown of one of the most important Jewish communities in Middle Ages in northern Europe.
-Because of its historical importance and its testimony to the European Jewish cultural tradition, the Jewish courtyard was inscribed on the UNESCO World Heritage List in 2021.
+The Judenhof or Jewish courtyard is an archeological site in Speyer, Germany, consisting of a ruined medieval synagogue and several associated buildings.
+Built in stages between 1104 (when the synagogue was consecrated) and the 14th century, the courtyard contains some of the oldest and best-preserved Jewish architecture in northern Europe.
+It was added to the UNESCO World Heritage List in 2021, along with Jewish sites in Worms and Mainz (which, together with Speyer, form the ShUM cities, the cradle of Ashkenazi culture).

 Description

-The Jewish courtyard consists of the remains of the synagogue, its courtyard, and the women's shul (prayer room), an intact Mikvah for ritual washing, and a yeshiva for teaching and studying.
-The synagogue, courtyard, and mikvah were constructed in the early 12th century using sandstone, and the women's shul and yeshiva were built out of brick in the 13th and 14th centuries.
-The synagogue was built in the Romanesque style and is the oldest example of the window arrangement that would become commonplace in Ashkenazi Jewish architecture, with arched windows surrounding a central round window.
-When it was remodeled, it retained most of its Romanesque features.
-The women's shul, attached to the south side of the synagogue, was built in high Gothic style with a ribbed vault ceiling.
+The Judenhof consists of the remains of a synagogue, its courtyard, a frauenschul for the use of women, and a yeshiva for teaching and studying, as well as an intact mikvah for ritual washing.
+The synagogue, courtyard, and mikvah were constructed in the early 12th century using sandstone, and the frauenschul and yeshiva were built out of brick in the 13th and 14th centuries.
+The synagogue was built in the Romanesque style and is the oldest example of the window arrangement that would become commonplace in Ashkenazi architecture, with arched windows surrounding a central round window.
+When it was remodelled, it retained most of its Romanesque features.
+The frauenschul, attached to the south side of the synagogue, was built in high Gothic style with a ribbed vault ceiling.
 The north and east walls of the yeshiva are the only above-ground aspect that still exist today.
-However, it is clear that the yeshiva was built in a similar style to the women's shul.
+However, it is clear that the yeshiva was built in a similar style to the frauenschul.

 Located to the east of the synagogue, the mikvah was built in the Romanesque style and contains elaborate sculpting and masonry.
 In particular, the anteroom overlooking the ritual bath contains intricate stonework, with a four-part window wall and ornate capitals.
 The same stonemasons who built the synagogue and mikvah also likely worked on the Christian churches and cathedrals in Speyer.